Consumer

 Mission Statement:

-provide our students with the skills and knowledge required to build a
+our students with the skills and knowledge required to build a rewarding career

-rewarding career in the profession of yacht and small-craft naval architecture
+in the profession of yacht and small-craft naval architecture via distance

-support continued growth of the recreational and small-craft marine community
+continued growth of the recreational and small-craft marine community through

-through the development of well-trained, safety oriented, boat designers
+the development of well-trained, safety oriented, boat designers developing

 To